FRC3636/docs/src/wpilib/commands-and-subsystems.md

 and [`AnalogInput`](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj/AnalogInput.html).
 These are typically used directly in the periodic methods of subsystems or commands.

 ## The Scheduler and Concurrency
+// Might be better to tell them that it works and not how / why it works.
+I think that just knowing that the code is run every update is probably good enough

 If you read the pseudocode above closely, you may have noticed